top of page

 Carnival squash is a cross between acorn and sweet dumpling squash.
 It's a small, round carnival with striped, speckled skin and sweet.

 Delicato and Sweet Dumpling squashes are two forms of the same squash, but they differ in shape.
-They take well to sautéing, steaming, microwaving, baking, simmering, and grilling.
+They take well to a variety of cooking methods, including sautéing, steaming, microwaving, baking, simmering, and grilling.

-Acorn squash is one of the sweetest varieties and can be stored for a few months because of its thick skin.
+Acorn squash is one of the sweetest varieties and can be stored for several months due to its thick skin.
 The skin of this squash is also edible.

-Butternut squashes are tan and smooth and have sweet, nutty flesh that works well when baked, boiled, or steamed but shines when roasted.
+Butternut squash is tan and smooth, with sweet, nutty flesh that works well when baked, boiled, or steamed, but shines when roasted.
 The flesh is creamy and good for purees.

 .